-Last updated July, 2018.
-Scroll down to find free internet safety posters.
+Please note, this post was last updated in 2018 and I no longer update this website.
 Back in the days when technology lived in a computer lab, students were often advised on the narrow topics of cyber safety/internet safety as well as cyberbullying.
-While still vital concepts, changes in technology use have given rise to a broader range of […]
+While still vital concepts, changes in technology use have given rise to […]

 10 Internet Safety Tips for Parents